In this guide, we’ll be covering photography advertising and ways to promote your photography business successfully.

 A visitor impression is when you make a positive impression on the visitors to your website, your store, or any other location in which your business exists.
 This can even mean your Instagram profile page.

-Each area that your business exists either physically or digitally should represent your brand in a good light to add credibility to your business.
+Each area where your business exists either physically or digitally should represent your brand in a good light to add credibility to your business.

 The 10th way to promote your photography business is through sampling.

 I know what you’re thinking… “Sampling?
-I’m not running a grocery story,” but hear me out.
+I’m not running a grocery store,” but hear me out.